TracyVy/Fitness-Analysis-in-R/README.md

 should receive tips on how to relax and sleep longer, while the bronze users should get motivational tips to get the body moving.

-However, additional data of the actual time the users go to sleep and idle time would yield a more successful outcome.
-Some users prefer to check the smartphone before they go to sleep to plan ahead for the next day, while some users check the smartphone the morning of and plan for the day ahead.
+However, it is advised to collect additional data to strategize a better marketing campaign.
+For instance, collecting data to see if users do in fact check their smartphones in bed will be helpful.
+Also, the actual time when users go to sleep and idle time would yield a more successful outcome as well.
+There are users who prefer to check their smartphone before they go to sleep and plan ahead for the next day, while some users check the smartphone the morning of and plan for the day ahead.
+It is never a bad choice to be considerate.